mjumbewu/cyborg-city-presentation/SCRIPT.md

 * This immediate precursor to our era in question sets a very important stage.
 * The World Wide Web is invented.
 Microsoft’s Internet Explorer emerges as the browser of choice among people developing for the Web, after a period known as the “Browser Wars”, which is not actually an armed struggle.
 * Portals are seen as the future of the Web.
-* My personal website is on Geocities and my search engine of choice is HotBot because I'm a cool kid which is code speak for nerd.
+* My personal website is on Geocities and my search engine of choice is HotBot because I'm a *cool kid* which is code speak for *nerd*.
 * Google is born, but has not yet become the cultural giant that it will.
 The same is true of the first generation of children that will not know a world without the internet.
 * It is difficult to pinpoint the time when our consciousness began to become intertwined with our computers, but this was a period that saw our empathy for the machines we used become mainstream.
 Perhaps it was just a natural progression of history, but the marketing of Apple products in the 2nd Steve Jobs era may have also had a lot to do with it.
 That era started here.